CONSTITUTION -- Amended 2019

 4. Notice of Meetings.
 Notice of each meeting of the members of the Association shall be given to each member of the Association, not less than thirty days before the day on which such meeting is to be held, by delivering a written notice thereof to such member at the address of such member as it shall appear on the records of the Association.

 5. Quorum.
 One-fourth of the members of the Association entitled to vote shall be sufficient to constitute a quorum for the transaction of business.
 In the absence of a quorum at the annual meeting or any specially called meeting, the Executive Board is empowered to authorize the transaction of business by mail.
-A minimum of one-fourth of the membership voting in person an/or by mail shall be necessary for the transaction of business.
+A minimum of one-fourth of the membership voting in person, by e-mail, or mail shall be necessary for the transaction of business.

 7. Voting.
 At each meeting of the members of the Association, each regular member present shall be entitled to cast one vote on any and all matters which shall come before the meeting.
 At each meeting of the members all matters shall be decided by the vote of a majority of the regular members of the Association present and voting at such meeting.
 A regular member is also entitled to vote by absentee ballot on any previously announced matter coming before a meeting at which he or she will not be present, provided that his or her ballot reaches the Executive Director no less than two weeks before the meeting.
 All matters shall be decided by a majority of those responding, whether by mail ballot or in person at the meeting, provided that the total number of responses constitutes a quorum.